late-shine/astra-chan-app/README.md

 - **Astra-chan** — animated mascot with mood system, speech bubbles, and AFK reactions:
   - Goes wondering after 15 seconds of no interaction
-  - Goes into deep AFK mode after 3 minutes
   - Lights up with excitement when you return
-  - Three artwork states with smooth crossfade transitions
+  - Five artwork states with smooth crossfade transitions, including dedicated reading and reading-reaction artwork

 ---